Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 # The MQTT Protocol
 MQTT is a lightweight publish/subscribe messaging protocol, which has many applications in the IoT space.
 It is a binary protocol, which means that it is not human-readable, but it is also very compact and fast.
 It is also a very simple protocol, which makes it easy to implement.
+With the classical MQTT protocol devices communicate via a central broker(just a server).
+For example a device can publish a message to a topic, and all devices that are subscribed to that topic will receive the message.
+The broker is responsible for routing the messages to the correct devices.

 Thankfully for our broker, we didn't have to decode the packets ourselves, but we could use a library for that.
 We used [mqtt-v5](https://github.com/bschwind/mqtt-broker) and contributed [some](https://github.com/bschwind/mqtt-broker/pull/49)